 Patients are referred into mental health services by calling:

 Freephone 08081 966798 – Press 1 for adult mental health and Press 2 for the children and young people's mental health service.
 Operational 24/7 365 days per year

 What happens when a patient is referred into mental health services?

-- The new Mental Health Access Hubs will clinically triage all referrals at a locality level
+- The Mental Health Access Hubs will clinically triage all referrals at a local level

-- Following triage, if they are then assessed to be in need an urgent assessment, the Hub will arrange to see them within 4 or 24 hours depending on their presentation
+- Following triage, if they are then assessed to be in need an urgent assessment, the Hub will arrange to see them within 4 or 24 hours depending on how they are feeling

 - Patients who are not urgent but need our mental health support will be onward referred to the right team